PMuiruri/hproject/README.md

 ## Getting started
 - install all dependancies
-- `run npm start`
+- run `npm start`
-- start node server
+- start node server using command `node index`
 - start the mysql database
+- The app can be accessed on http://localhost:3000

 ## Deployment
-npm run build
+`npm run build`

 ## Build With
 ReactJS
 Node & Express

 ## To be implemented
 Children can vote for a questions in the homework that they struggled the most with and the teacher can the review it in class